skillzaa/bilza/readme.md

 ---
 > Bilza.js is a javascript framework for creating business and educational visualizations in the browser using HTML5 canvas.
 ---
+# Lot..lot..lot..lot of new components are coming next month (July-2022)
+## Mission
+To be an easy to use library for creating
+    - Presentations.
+    - Slides with text, images and other components (with some basic    animation and effects).
+    - Demo videos, tutorials etc.
+    - Lessons and educational content.

 ## What Bilza is Not
- - Bilza is NOT fast, currently I am running it on 1 frame per second which by any animation standerds is as low as it gets.
+ - Bilza is NOT fast, can be running it on even low frame rate.
  - Bilza is not an animation framework.
+It actually has very basic animation features.
  - Bilza is not a game engine.
+Please keep this in mind, the purpose is to make slides, presentations, demo videos etc
  - The output code is simple javascript which will draw its content on a HTML5 canvas.
 - Bilza is not (yet) interactive (since its a lot of work, may be some day).
 ---